 6. Prime your floor

 Apply the oil-based primer on your floor.
-Ensure you get fine smooth even coat ready for paint. start painting from far ends as you avoid excess primer to drip off the brush.
+Ensure you get fine smooth even coat ready for paint.
+Start painting from far ends as you avoid excess primer dripping off the brush.

 Allow it to dry completely before proceeding to the next step.
 Keep the area free from dust to completely cure and harden

 7. Apply your floor paint

 Apply the floor paint, make sure you do the first and second coat to achieve a well-painted durable covering.